 Then there’s the brakes, which for all their touted Brembo alliance offer such little pedal feel and bite you’re increasing braking distances with every corner.
 In fact you’re soon coming off the throttle and coasting away some speed before calling the stoppers to task because it’s a more pleasant experience.
-It's clear all is not well, so a definitive judgement shouldn’t be passed.
+It's clear all is not well - these are some of the worst brakes I’ve ever experienced.

-Once you breach the summit, the road transforms.
+Once you breach Holme Moss summit, the road transforms.
 The descent down towards Woodhead Reservoir is fast and flowing, the gradient much shallower but it's not all plain sailing because the boggy moorlands up here are rather prone to subsiding.
-This amplifies the bumps you can see - and the ones you can’t - with one particular yump capable of separating tyre from tarmac if you’re brave enough.
+This amplifies the bumps you can see - and the ones you can’t - with one particular yump capable of separating tyre from tarmac if you’re devoid of local knowledge.